FoxLee/fox-4e-styling/README.md

   * `flavour` for text that should look like flavour text.
   * To use them, enter "source code" mode using the toolbar button in the text editor.
 Then just add the desired class name to the `p` or `div` element wrapping your text, like so: `<p class="flavour">`.
 You won't see any difference while editing your item (at least for now) but you should see it in chat next time you use the power.
   * They will probably look okay with some elements other than p or div too, but consider these "unsupported".
+  * Alternatively, if you know what you're doing you can inspect the markup output for the auto-generated chat cards and copy the class names as required.
+This should work more or less seamlessly.
+* As of 1.0, Chat Styles incorporates the styles formerly called "Extra" that don't relate to the speech bubble effect.
 * Includes compatibility tweaks for: [Chat Portrait](https://foundryvtt.com/packages/chat-portrait), [Narrator Tools](https://foundryvtt.com/packages/narrator-tools), [DragonFlagon Chat Enhancements](https://foundryvtt.com/packages/df-chat-enhance), [Active Effects to Chat](https://github.com/BadIdeasBureau/ae-to-chat), [Condition Lab & Triggler](https://foundryvtt.com/packages/condition-lab-triggler) and [Simply Portraits](https://foundryvtt.com/packages/simply-portraits).
 Feel free to request others if you want them—I'll do what I can!
 ### Token Action HUD Styling
-Enhances 4e styling for [Token Action HUD Classic](https://foundryvtt.com/packages/token-action-hud) (requires [Foundry 4e Tools](https://github.com/draconas1/foundry-4e-tools)).
+Enhances 4e styling for [Token Action HUD](https://foundryvtt.com/packages/token-action-hud-core) (requires [Drac's Foundry 4e Tools](https://github.com/draconas1/foundry-4e-tools)).

 <a href="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png"><img src="https://user-images.githubusercontent.com/10067730/198206272-96f3e1fd-7980-432b-8d8b-15c98d007aa8.png" width=150></a>